 The staff recommends LI-CO zoning, with a conditional overlay to maintain some of the conditions from the current zoning ordinance for this property.
-The staff recommends prohibiting the following intensive commercial and industrial uses: Scrap and Salvage, Resource Extraction, Basic Industry and Vehicle Storage uses on the property, as the property is located adjacent to single family uses.
+The staff recommends prohibiting Scrap and Salvage, Resource Extraction, Basic Industry and Vehicle Storage uses on the property.
 In addition, the staff recommends prohibiting General Warehousing and Distribution, Equipment Sales, Equipment Repair Services and Kennels uses approximately 1.67 acres on the rear portion of the property for a depth of 150 feet.
 Providing this conditional overlay will maintain a separation/transition between the industrial zoning and the single family residential development to the west.